-I want to mention that this creamy salmon soup it’s not labor intensive, it involves a few steps to follow, but nothing crazy, so you can totally go ahead and make this on a weeknight.
-This is also a great way to use any leftover roasted salmon.
-I only used one cup of cream, to make it on the healthier side, and I added potatoes, which I blended after they were fully cooked.
+This Salmon Soup turned out amazing from my first try.
+I mean, you can’t really go wrong with flaky salmon, cream, bacon, sweet peas and corn.
+The flavors are so fresh, and I added some lemon grass and also lemon juice.
+As a result, the soup feels light and a tad citrusy.
+Also, I want to mention that this creamy salmon soup it’s not labor intensive.
+It involves a few steps to follow, but nothing crazy, so you can totally go ahead and make this on a weeknight.
+In addition, this is also a great way to use any leftover roasted salmon.
+I only used one cup of cream, to make it on the healthier side.
+Then I added potatoes, which I blended after they were fully cooked.
 This is a great trick to make a very creamy and dense soup while still keeping it healthy.

 - 2 tablespoons lemon grass paste

 - 6 medium potatoes (peeled and chopped into 1inch cubes)

 - 1 cup vegetable broth

 - 1 cup heavy cream (use light cream for a lighter version)

 - 1 cup boiled hot water

 - 1 cup fresh sweet peas

 - 1 lb. salmon filet (without skin)

 - 1/2 cup olive oil (+ 3 tablespoons)